antonioribeiro/tracker/readme.md

 ## Database Connections & Query Logs

-If you are planning to store your query logs, to avoid recursion while logging SQL queries, you will need to create a different database connection for it:
+If you are planning to store your query logs, to avoid recursion while logging SQL queries, you will have to create a different database connection for it.
+The connection can connect to your main database, but it must be different from the main one:

-This is a main connection:

-	'postgresql' => [
-		'driver'   => 'pgsql',
-		'host'     => 'localhost',
-		'database' => getenv('MAIN.DATABASE_NAME'),
-		'username' => getenv('MAIN.DATABASE_USER'),
-		'password' => getenv('MAIN.DATABASE_PASSWORD'),
-		'charset'  => 'utf8',
-		'prefix'   => '',
-		'schema'   => 'public',
-	],

-This is the tracker connection pointing to the same database:

 	'tracker' => [
 		'driver'   => 'pgsql',